Blog

 Will having a learning disability impact on my success as a theatre professional?

-There are many different types of disabilities people can have and these can be either physical or mental disabilities.
+There are many different types of disabilities people can have or identify as having.
 One of these disabilities are learning disabilities which again can mean a number of different things.

 What is a learning disability?